striblab/strib-icons/README.md

 ### Setting up the Application

 * Open a terminal window and navigate to the application's root directory
-    1. Make sure your computer supports NodeJS and run: `npm install`
+    1. Make sure your computer supports the appropriate version of NodeJS and run: `npm install`
-    2. Run: `pwd` to output the full computer path of the application's root.
-Copy this value down
+    2. Run: `pwd` to output the full path of the application's root directory (aka: your "application root path").
+Copy this value so you can use it below
         * Example: `/Users/riggllm/GitHub/strib-icons`
+* Add your application root path to the "local development" configuration file
-* In your IDE, open the `config/local/` directory and create a file called `hugo.yml`.
+    1. In your IDE, open the `config/local/hugo.yml` file
+    2. Add your application root path value to the `baseUrl` property in the config file
+        * Example: `baseURL: "/Users/riggllm/GitHub/strib-icons"`
-    1. Add the following line to the file: `baseURL: "/_site"`
+    3. Add `/_site` to the end of the `baseUrl` value.
-    2. Modify that line by pasting the output from `pwd` into the `baseURL` property, before the `/_site` value.
         * Example: `baseURL: "/Users/riggllm/GitHub/strib-icons/_site"`
-        * This file is not tracked by GitHub.
+* Instruct your local GitHub to ignore any changes to the local development configuration.
+    1. Run the following command: `git update-index --assume-unchanged config/local/hugo.yml`
+        * This will allow you to work locally on your computer without having to worry about accidentally committing your local file path to the GitHub repo.
+        * **Note:** Doing this will update your computer's GitHub configuration, but will not affect any other computer or user, nor will it change the repo itself.
+If work in this repo on multiple computers, you will need to run this on every computer you work on.
 * The old version of the application had a self-hosting option that is replicated in this version of the application.
-  However, self-hosting is not required to be able to work with the repo locally.
+  However, self-hosting is only required to verify specific features.
 See "Scrips and Commands" below for more info about building and self-hosting.

 ### Icons